jamesbiswell/juniemvc/.junie/guidelines.md

 * **Multiple outputs and formats:** Direct logs to consoles, rolling files, databases, or remote systems, and choose formats like JSON for seamless ingestion into ELK, Loki, or other log-analysis tools.

 * **Better tooling and analysis:** Structured logs and controlled log levels make it easier to filter noise, automate alerts, and visualize application behavior in real time.

+## 15. Database Migrations with Flyway
+* Keep your database schema changes under version control using Flyway.
+* Default migration directory: place SQL files under `src/main/resources/db/migration` so Spring Boot/Flyway will auto-detect and run them on startup.
+* Versioned migration naming: use `V{version}__Description.sql` (double underscore between version and description).
+Examples:
+  - `V1__init_schema.sql`
+  - `V1.1__add_beer_table.sql` (dots are allowed in versions)
+* Repeatable migrations: name them `R__Description.sql` for items like views, functions, or reference data that may change over time (rerun on checksum change).
+* Spring Boot integration: adding `org.flywaydb:flyway-core` to the classpath enables migrations automatically.
+Configure via `spring.flyway.*` properties if needed.

+**Explanation:**
+* Flyway ensures consistent, traceable schema evolution across all environments.
+By following the default directory and naming conventions, the application will migrate the database automatically at startup and record applied migrations in the `flyway_schema_history` table.
+* Repeatable migrations are useful for items like views, functions, or reference data that may change over time.
+Flyway will rerun them on checksum change, ensuring that the database is always in a consistent state.
+* Migration scripts in the standard location are automatically detected and executed in version order when the application starts, providing version control for your database schema.
+* Spring Boot integration makes it easy to configure Flyway via `application.properties` or `application.yml`.
+* For more information, please refer to [Flyway Documentation](https://flywaydb.org/documentation/concepts/migrations).
+* For more comprehensive database migration guidelines, please refer [Flyway Best Practices](https://flywaydb.org/documentation/bestpractices).